meceqs/meceqs/docs/fundamentals.md

 Doing so manually (as in the previous chapter) would require you to create the `FilterContext` yourself and to specify the name of the pipeline for each call.

-To make this easier and obvious, Meceqs includes two interfaces for *sending* and *consuming* messages that automatically create the filter context and invoke the proper pipeline:
+To make this easier and obvious, Meceqs includes two interfaces for *sending* and *receiving* messages that automatically create the filter context and invoke the proper pipeline:

 ### Meceqs.Sending.IMessageSender